ARM-software/CMSIS-DSP/Testing/README.md

 Output.pickle is used by default.
 It can be changed with -f option.

-To add a to sqlite3 databse:
+To add a to sqlite3 database:

     python addToDB.py -e AGroup